Lower bound of the expressibility of ansatzes for Variational Quantum Algorithms: Introduction

-In this paper, we extend the results from \cite{originalpaper} to get an expression for the lower bound for the expressibility of an ansatz.
+In this paper, we extend the results from \cite{originalpaper} to provide an expression for the lower bound for the expressibility of an ansatz, in terms of the circuit parameters.
+The physical implications of the lower bound of expressibility is significant in terms of ansatz designs.
+The existence of a lower bound indicates towards the lowest possible design of a circuit to achieve a good performance analytically, expressed in terms of qub(d)it numbers and number of trainable gates.

 This is an important result that, as far the best of our knowledge, has not been found yet.
 This helps us tighten the bound given by \cite{originalpaper} and brings us closer to a generic expression for expressibility.
-We take VQEs with HEAs as a case study and perform numerical simulations of the groundstate energy of a Hydrogen molecule using QISKIT.
+We take VQEs with Hardware Efficient Ansatz as a case study and perform numerical simulations of the ground state energy of a Hydrogen molecule using QISKIT.
 Different ansatz templates are compared according to their performance.
 The error of the VQE algorithm with respect to the classical result (obtained by diagonalizing the Hamiltonian) is used as a quantifier of the performance of repeating layers of the ansatz templates.
 We find that each ansatz templates performs well for certain intermediate number of layers.
-We draw a relationship between the 'best expressive region' of an ansatz template and the 'average error' across this region.
+We draw a relationship between the `best expressive region' of an ansatz template and the `average error' across this region.

 The presence of a lower bound to the expressibility of an ansatz used in VQE tells us that if our solution corresponds to a wavefunction in a low expressive region then an initial choice of a highly expressive trial ansatz will never be able to reach the solution leading to an erroneous VQE result.
-This is in contrast to earlier literature \cite{zoeholmes} which blame the underperformance of highly expressive ansatz solely on trainability issues.
-We find that it is a result of both expressibility and trainability problems.
+This shows, the under-performance of a highly expressive ansatz depends not only on the related trainability issues \cite{zoeholmes}, but also with its intrinsic expressibility.